2024 Best Foreign Languages & Linguistics Schools in District of Columbia

 Top District of Columbia Schools in Foreign Languages & Linguistics

-Any student who is interested in foreign languages & linguistics has to take a look at Georgetown University.
-Located in the large city of Washington, Georgetown is a private not-for-profit university with a fairly large student population.
+Every student pursuing a degree in foreign languages & linguistics has to check out Georgetown University.
+Located in the city of Washington, Georgetown is a private not-for-profit university with a fairly large student population.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.